-The following is an excerpt from the Dedication of the New York State Merchant Marine Academy, Fort Schuyler, New York City, May 21, 1938.
-Works Progress Administration for the city of New York, Brehon Somervell, Administrator.
+Excerpt from the Dedication of the New York State Merchant Marine Academy, Fort Schuyler, New York City, May 21, 1938.
+Works Progress Administration for the city of New York, Brehon Somervell, Administrator:

 "The narrow land-spit now known as Throgg's Neck, which juts into Long Island Sound at its junction with the East River, takes its name from John Throgmorton, who obtained a license to settle there from the Dutch Governor of New Amsterdam on October 2, 1642.
 Throgmorton's Neck was shortened through the years to Throgg's Neck.